 In some parts of the country, Neighborhood Watch has morphed to address local needs, such as the Elder Watch effort that began in Wisconsin.
 A community there decided to train volunteers to identify senior citizens who might need help, including screening for signs of abuse or neglect.
 Rather than rely on local residents the new effort trained others who may come in regular contact with older folks, such as postal carriers, grocery clerks, and Meals on Wheels volunteers.

-Forming a Neighborhood Watch Group
+How to Start a Neighborhood Watch Program

 Once a core group has been identified and is interested in forming a Neighborhood Watch organization, a representative can contact local law enforcement for educational opportunities and signs that designate the area under the surveillance of the group.
 Most larger police departments have a designated community service officer who acts as liaison with such groups and who will coordinate with leaders to hold educational or training sessions.